shady-robot/knowledge-practice-insight/computer_science/knowledge/languages/python/fluent_python/chapter1/README.md

 * Iterable to support for, unpacking, and other forms of iteration.
 * Sized to support the len built-in function
 * Container to support the in operator

+By implementing special methods, your objects can behave like the built-in types , enableing the expressive coding style the community considers Pythonic.